Protecting your cultures

 External customers should ship samples to the lab to be received by 11AM Wednesday for inclusion in that week’s processing schedule.

 GRCF, Johns Hopkins University, 725 N. Wolfe Street, PCTB G20, Baltimore, MD 21205

 Phone (443) 287-7948

-International customers using a credit card will have an additional $25 processing fee added in addition to the administrative fee.
+International customers using a credit card will have an additional $25 processing fee added.

 DNA is extracted from the cell culture supernatant using a DNEasy Blood & Tissue kit automated with a QIAcube (Qiagen).
 A MycoDtect internal control is added prior to isolation to monitor the DNA extraction process and template use for the amplification.
 Using a highly conserved Cy5 fluorescent-labeled primer pair the DNA is polymerase chain amplified (PCR) for the 16S-23S rRNA intergenic spacer region of any mycoplasma species present.
 A PCR control within the PCR MasterMix allows for validation of the PCR.
 The labeled products are then hybridized to complementary sequences on the MycoDtect chip.
 Each mycoplasma species, the universal probe, and the internal and PCR controls are each detected by five measuring points on the chip.
 Non-specifically bound probes are removed by washing.
 The bound labeled probes are detected by stimulation with monochromatic light and analyzed using CheckReport software.
 The MycoDtect assay will detect both viable and non-viable mycoplasma, it will not distinguish between the two.